 -libdir is the folder for libraries which were downloaded earlier, write the full path to this folder.

--datadir is the folder where you saved your query sequence (i.e., seq.fasta), write the full path to this folder.
+-datadir is the folder where you have saved your query sequence (i.e., seq.fasta), write the full path to this folder.

 There are many other options which you can specify for your job, e.g., to predict the gene ontology, EC number, ligand binding site, and so on.
 You can find these arguments in a file present in the I-Tasser5.1 folder.